Melisaavr/rock_paper_winner/README.md

 * As a first time visitor, I want to understand what I must do to play the game.
 * As a first time visitor, I want to know when I have won or have been defeated by the computer which I am playing against.

+## Rules

+The Rock, Paper, Scissors, Lizard, Spock game is an extended version of the classic Rock, Paper, Scissors game and was popularized by the TV show "The Big Bang Theory."
+The rules are as follows:

+* Rock crushes Scissors: Rock wins against Scissors because a rock can crush scissors.

+* Scissors cuts Paper: Scissors wins against Paper because scissors can cut paper.

+* Paper covers Rock: Paper wins against Rock because paper can cover rock.

+* Rock crushes Lizard: Rock wins against Lizard because a rock can crush a lizard.

+* Lizard poisons Spock: Lizard wins against Spock because a lizard can poison Spock.

+* Spock smashes Scissors: Spock wins against Scissors because Spock can smash scissors.

+* Scissors decapitates Lizard: Scissors wins against Lizard because scissors can decapitate a lizard.

+* Lizard eats Paper: Lizard wins against Paper because a lizard can eat paper.

+* Paper disproves Spock: Paper wins against Spock because paper can disprove Spock.

+* Spock vaporizes Rock: Spock wins against Rock because Spock can vaporize a rock.

+The game adds more variety and complexity to the traditional Rock, Paper, Scissors game by introducing additional elements and interactions.
+Each element can defeat two other elements, lose to two other elements, and tie with one element, creating a more intricate set of relationships.

 ## Features